Cerebras/modelzoo/src/cerebras/modelzoo/models/multimodal/multimodal_simple/README.md

 ## Model Overview

-This directory contains our multimodal library which can be used to instantiate many of the current SOTA models like LLaVA, CogVLM, MM1 among others.
-This implementation allows user to instantiate models that can take multiple images intermingled with text as input and generate text as output.
+This directory contains our multimodal library, which can be used to instantiate many of the current state-of-the-art models such as LLaVA, CogVLM, and MM1 among others.
+Our implementation supports multiple images interleaved with text as input, and can generate text as output.
 The building blocks for this implementation are as follows:
 - **Vision Encoder**: Process images through one or more image encoders to produce embeddings.
 - **Image Embedding Projector**: Projects the embeddings from vision encoder into a shared latent space with LLM using MLPs.
 - **Language Model**: Accepts the vision and language embeddings as input and produces text as output.